Legalica Privacy Policy & Data Protection

 3.5 Google Workspace Data (if connected): File names and metadata from selected Google Drive folders, calendar event titles and dates, task lists.
 We do NOT access email content, contacts, or files outside selected folders.

-3.6 Authentication Data: Processed by Firebase Authentication (Google LLC): email/password hashes, MFA tokens, session identifiers, OAuth tokens for Google sign-in.
+3.6 Authentication Data: Processed by Firebase Authentication (Google LLC): email/password hashes, session identifiers, OAuth tokens for Google sign-in.

 4. COLLECTION METHODS